mabq/arch-base/README.md

 ##### Why two different scrips?

-[Ansible](https://archlinux.org/packages/extra/any/ansible/) is not included in the Archlinux [installation image](https://archlinux.org/download/), so this playbook (`local.yml`) must be executed from a [controller node](https://docs.ansible.com/ansible/latest/getting_started/index.html#getting-started-with-ansible), on the other hand the playbook in [ansible-setup](https://github.com/mabq/ansible-setup) can be executed locally with `ansible-pull` (more details on that repo).
+[Ansible](https://archlinux.org/packages/extra/any/ansible/) is not included in the Archlinux [installation image](https://archlinux.org/download/), so this playbook (`local.yml`) must be executed from a [controller node](https://docs.ansible.com/ansible/latest/getting_started/index.html#getting-started-with-ansible).
+The playbook in [ansible-setup](https://github.com/mabq/ansible-setup) can be executed locally with `ansible-pull`, more details on that repo.

 ## About this script